-We all want our daughters to grow up to be strong, independent women who can do anything they set their minds to.
+We all want our daughters to grow up to be strong, independent women.
+Women who can do anything they set their minds to.
 But many of the gender stereotypes that limit this are heavily ingrained in our day-to-day.
 Want to be the change?
-Here are a few simple things we must stop saying to our daughters… and why.
+Here are a few simple things we must never say to our daughters… and why.

 ‘Pink is for girly girls’

 Confessions up front.
 When I was a little girl I was besotted with my Barbie dolls.
 Passionate about pink.
 Devoted to Disney princesses.
 And yet, somehow, I managed to turn out just fine.
 In fact, I am a loud and proud feminist, parenting author and an educator of teen girls who has devoted my career to empowering young women.

 It seems that raising healthy, well-adjusted girls has less to do with the toys they play with and the colour of the clothing they chose to wear and more to do with the values we instil in them.